aravind2347214/timer/README.md

   - Mobile notifications show at bottom of screen
   - Dismissible notification system
   - Sound continues until notification is dismissed

+- **Local Storage**:
+  - The app automatically saves all timer data to your browser's localStorage, ensuring:
+  - Timers persist between page refreshes
+  - Timer states (running/paused) are preserved
+  - No data loss when closing/reopening the browser

 ## Tech Stack